IvMisticos/AboutMe/Terms and Conditions.md

 ## 2. Public Products*

-2.1 After purchasing any of our products customer acquires their lifetime updates.
+2.1 After purchasing any of our products customer acquires its free updates until 3rd party takes it over or it's no longer supported.
 (Exclusion: see 1.2)

 2.2 Customer must pay to get the paid product.